-The most recent UK Commercial Property Lending Report from Cass Business School reported that retail’s share of the sector dropped to 15% of loan books in 2018 (from 20% in 2017), as asset values declined and lenders reduced their exposure.
-Average pricing increased substantially - 19bps to 233bps for prime assets and 49bps to 334bps for secondary assets – making secondary retail the most expensive asset class to finance (cf office and industrial).
-Average loan-to-value covenants for retail were 57% (prime) and 56% (secondary), although a fall below the 50% mark is expected.
+The most recent UK Commercial Property Lending Report from Cass Business School reported that retail’s share of the sector dropped to 15 per cent of loan books in 2018 (from 20 per cent in 2017), as asset values declined and lenders reduced their exposure.
+Average pricing increased substantially – 19bps to 233bps for prime assets and 49bps to 334bps for secondary assets – making secondary retail the most expensive asset class to finance (cf office and industrial).
+Average loan-to-value covenants for retail were 57 per cent (prime) and 56 per cent (secondary), although a fall below the 50 per cent mark is expected.

 At the moment, borrowers with properties that experience distressed retail tenants can face the perfect storm of cashflow trouble and breaches of financial covenants.
 Valuations often lag behind the real time impact on tenant covenants.
 Accordingly, we are seeing lenders react cautiously – willing to work with borrowers through periods of distress but often frustrated with the lack of transparent reporting of underlying turnover data and other metrics that would allow for adjusted covenant settings favourable to the borrower.